Written by Abby Hawkes | 9th December 2025

 Set ground rules before the day and, through written policy and communications, make clear that inappropriate behaviour in any work environment is not tolerated and could lead to disciplinary action.

-Practical point 2: Preparing for the Christmas party is a good opportunity to review the behaviour standards, policies and reporting methods that you should have in place all year round – and, especially, to ensure you are taking the “reasonable steps” required under the Worker Protection Act.
+Tip number 2: Preparing for the Christmas party is a good opportunity to review the behaviour standards, policies and reporting methods that you should have in place all year round – and, especially, to ensure you are taking the “reasonable steps” required under the Worker Protection Act.
 Download our Dignity at Work checklist to see how your organisation measures up.

 Handling misconduct and reporting procedures

 So, it’s vital that your organisation has clear protocols in place for reporting any incidents – and for addressing them.
-Employees must trust that any issues they experience will be dealt with sensitively and robustly, otherwise they will not report it and the behaviour is likely to happen again.
+Employees must trust that any issues they experience will be dealt with sensitively and robustly, otherwise they will not report it, and the behaviour is likely to happen again.

 Train your managers to investigate issues appropriately, and swiftly.
 Make sure they know how to have difficult and sensitive conversations, with all people who may be involved.
 Give them clear guidance on fair outcomes when making decisions following accusations.